mclem6/course-helper/README.md

 ### Desktop Application Framework:
 - Use JavaFX to build the graphical user interface (GUI) for the desktop application.
 - JavaFX Scene Builder: A visual layout tool to design user interfaces quickly.
+- CalendarFX: to build and manage calendars.

 ### Back-End:
 - Use Spring Boot for the backend logic if needed (for managing Google Calendar integration, databases, or AI processing).
-- * Alternatively, Java-based back-end logic can be implemented directly using Java Services for a pure Java desktop app. *
+- ** Alternatively, Java-based back-end logic can be implemented directly using Java Services for a pure Java desktop app. **

 ### Database: